jcolen/qtiPINT/README.md

 This project was previously under development at [vhaasteren/qtip](https://github.com/vhaasteren/qtip/) and was intended to interface with Tempo2, libstempo and Piccard too.
 Here, only PINT is supported.

+**Update:** A Tkinter clone of this interface has developed and merged with [PINT](https://github.com/NANOGrav/PINT/).
+Development on this project will stop for now, but the repository is being left open in case Tkinter is insufficient and a more detailed interface is needed down the road.

 Requirements:
 =============